Loweredgames/Guide_Newcomers/README.md

 # Guide_Newcomers
-this data pack helps you understand the basics of Minecraft.
+This data pack helps you understand the basics of Minecraft.